crh3675/nodeii/README.md

 A sensible way to setup modern NodeJS Web Projects.
 Be a builder, not an integrator.

 Why not MVC?
 MVC is an archaic design pattern.
-Built around 20 year-old technology, certain aspects might be viable, just not practical.
+Built around 20 year-old concepts.
+Certain aspects might be viable, just not practical.
 Controllers become so bloated and developers get lazy.
 MVC lacks the appropriate separation of real-world concerns and the knowledgeable and disciplined developers to follow the paradigm.

 Code should make sense from the ground-up, not just from a programmer level.
 We aim to produce a clean separation of concerns by providing a concept that breaks the MVC mold.